WebAssembly/spec/spectec/test-prose/TEST.md

 3. Pop the value (I32.CONST n) from the stack.
 4. Assert: Due to validation, a value of value type I32 is on the top of the stack.
 5. Pop the value (I32.CONST i_2) from the stack.
-6. Assert: Due to validation, a value of value type instr is on the top of the stack.
+6. Assert: Due to validation, a value is on the top of the stack.
-7. Pop the value instr_1 from the stack.
+7. Pop the value val_1 from the stack.
 8. Assert: Due to validation, a value of value type I32 is on the top of the stack.
 9. Pop the value (I32.CONST i_1) from the stack.
-10. Assert: Due to validation, a value of value type instr is on the top of the stack.
+10. Assert: Due to validation, a value is on the top of the stack.
-11. Pop the value instr_2 from the stack.
+11. Pop the value val_2 from the stack.
-12. If (instr_2 is REF.NULL /\ instr_1 is ref), then:
+12. If (val_2 is REF.NULL /\ val_1 is ref), then:
   a.
 Trap.
-13. If (instr_1 is REF.NULL /\ instr_2 is ref), then:
+13. If (val_1 is REF.NULL /\ val_2 is ref), then:
   a.
 Trap.
-14. If instr_2 is REF.ARRAY_ADDR, then:
+14. If val_2 is REF.ARRAY_ADDR, then:
   a.
-Let (REF.ARRAY_ADDR a_1) be instr_2.
+Let (REF.ARRAY_ADDR a_1) be val_2.
   b.
-If instr_1 is REF.ARRAY_ADDR, then:
+If val_1 is REF.ARRAY_ADDR, then:
     1) If ((a_1 < |$arrayinst(z)|) /\ ((i_1 + n) > |$arrayinst(z)[a_1].FIELDS|)), then:
       a) Trap.
-    2) Let (REF.ARRAY_ADDR a_2) be instr_1.
+    2) Let (REF.ARRAY_ADDR a_2) be val_1.
     3) If (a_2 >= |$arrayinst(z)|), then:
       a) Do nothing.
     4) Else if ((i_2 + n) > |$arrayinst(z)[a_2].FIELDS|), then: